SuperbHappyGuy/Picross-Game/ReadMe.md

   <li>Hold the blank top left area of the grid with one finger and tap a cell with another finger to mark an X in a cell</li>
 </ul>

+## Leaderboard
+<p>Don't forget to drop your best time into the leaderboard by providing a name and your best time will be submitted.
+You can use a name previously entered but it will only submit the best time.
+Please don't use other peoples names on the board and try to be honorable.
+The leaderboard uses this website's API: https://keepthescore.co/</p>

 ## Disclaimer
 <p>The puzzles of Picross are normally based on pictures and where it gets it's name (Picture word cross).
 Due to the puzzles being randomly generated there is a chance that some puzzles will have multiple solutions, which is not intended.
 To combat this I added a mistake checker, this will ensure you get the correct puzzle solution every play!</p>